Skip to main content

 #

 Even if injuries seem minor, get a medical evaluation.
-Some injuries may not be immediately apparent, and medical records establish the connection between the incident and your injuries.
+Some injuries may not be immediately apparent, and medical records establish causation.

 3. Report the Incident